 When the university admits a student, it sends the student a Certificate of Eligibility for Nonimmigrant (F-1) Student called the I-20.
-This form provides information that includes your field of study (major), the length of your study, and the date you must report to the university.
+This form provides information that includes your field of study (major), the length of your study, the date you must report to the university.
 The form I-20 allows a student to apply for an F-1 student visa.

 A J-1 visa is a non-immigrant visa issued by the United States to exchange visitors who participate in programs that promote cultural exchange.
-Applicants must meet eligibility criteria and be sponsored either by a private sector or government program.
+Applicants must meet eligibility criteria be sponsored either by a private sector or government program.

 The university issues the DS-2019 for the J-1 Exchange Visitor Status, to apply for the J-1 student visa.

 When can I enter the U.S.A.?